Medium Hub

 Recent News

-Southwest Florida Airport opens temporary TSA checkpoint for $1.1B expansion
+RSW opens new temporary TSA checkpoint as $1.1B expansion progresses

 National Today·Feb 9, 2026

-Lee County approves $725M bond sale for RSW terminal expansion
+RSW approves $725M bond sale to fund $1.7B terminal expansion project

-Lee County Port Authority approved the sale of $725.24 million in airport revenue bonds on January 15, 2026, saving approximately $4.5 million in interest costs.
-The bond sale supports the $1.7 billion Terminal Expansion project at RSW, which reached its halfway point in December 2025.
-A portion will also fund an $18 million public safety building.
+Lee County Port Authority approved the sale of $725.24 million in airport revenue bonds in January 2026, saving approximately $4.5 million in interest costs for Southwest Florida International Airport's $1.7 billion Terminal Expansion project.
+Phase 2, including construction of the new Terminal E concourse with a budget of approximately $1.1 billion, reached its halfway point in December 2025.

 Gulfshore Business·Jan 15, 2026